Mustafa-Shabbir-Bhavanagarwala/Projects/Intelligent Agent - For Autonomous Cleaning, Exploration & Hazard Detection/README.md

 <li>Memory Sucky:  These agents can build a simple world model based on their limited sensors</li>
 <li>Omniscient Sucky:  Very much a niche product, this agent can get complete information about its environment by having the installed custom sensors at the site
 </li></ul>
-<br>

 Here the data is gathered by running the candidate agents in the simulation testbed and recording the score.
 The experiments are run over a range of environmental conditions.
-Statical analysis is carried out for the comparison of the agents performance.<br>
+Statical analysis is carried out for the comparison of the agents performance.
+<br>

 <ul><li>
 Agents score comparisons in various environments.
 Percentage improvement comparison with Non Sensing Agent</li></ul>